Greencoat UK Wind

-Greencoat UK Wind is a British investment company investing in UK wind farms based in London, England.
+Greencoat UK Wind is a British investment company based in London investing in UK wind farms.
 Established in 2012, it is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
 The company's Chairman is Tim Ingram.
 Greencoat Capital LLP acts as investment manager to Greencoat UK Wind plc.

 Operations

 As of April 2024, the company oversees 49 wind farms in the UK, with over half of them under its sole ownership.
 It holds a stake in the Hornsea One Wind Farm, which is located 75 miles into the North Sea.
 Greencoat’s combined portfolio generates around 1.5 per cent of UK domestic electricity demand.